 A connection has now been established between the camera and the computer.

-Pictures taken with the camera can be uploaded to the computer as described under "Uploading Pictures" (366) in the chapter titled "What You Can Do When the Camera Is Connected to a Computer or FTP Server".
+Pictures taken with the camera can be uploaded to the computer as described in "Uploading Pictures" ( 338).

-For information on controlling the camera from a computer using Camera Control Pro 2 or NX Tether, see the section on "Camera Control" (372) in the chapter titled "What You Can Do When the Camera Is Connected to a Computer or FTP Server".
+For information on controlling the camera from a computer using Camera Control Pro 2 or NX Tether, see "Camera Control" (\$\subset\$ 344).